 Also, add 85¢ to your total if you do not have distilled water or reverse osmosis water on hand.
 That is about how much it costs to purchase a gallon of distilled water from Publix or another grocery store.

 Even if you had to buy the essential oils and the bottles now, you can factor the cost of all of the disinfectant spray bottles you would normally buy each year, versus this one time cost.
 And just think about how much plastic you’ll be keeping out of the landfills too!

-This disinfectant spray is natural and so easy to make.
-You don’t have to run to the store to refill your disinfectant spray as you would already have the supplies on hand to make another bottle of disinfectant spray right away.
+This homemade all natural disinfectant spray is natural and so easy to make.
+You don’t have to run to the store to refill your disinfectant spray as you would already have the supplies on hand to make another bottle of DIY disinfectant spray with rubbing alcohol right away.